San Diego pension scandal

+The San Diego pension scandal was a multi-year scandal involving the City Employee's Retirement Pension Fund in San Diego, California.

 Situation background

 The San Diego City Employees' Retirement System had been underfunded in some form for more than a decade.
 In 2001, as a result of years of sharp increases in pension benefits combined with decreases in pension funding and a decrease in the value of investments, the fund fell below certain funding targets.

 Revelation of the problem

-Diann Shipione, a former trustee of the San Diego, California Employees' Retirement System pension board, is credited with exposing unlawful underfunding of the pension fund to the media.
+Diann Shipione, a former trustee of the San Diego City Employees' Retirement System pension board, is credited with exposing unlawful underfunding of the pension fund to the media.

 In 2002 Shipione, as a pension board trustee, raised concerns to the San Diego Mayor and City Council about a proposal that would essentially reduce money going into the retirement fund and increase money going out of it.
 This tactic went unnoticed due to an accounting trick that would be termed a "snake in the garden" by a city investigation report.
 The city aggressively used "surplus earnings", which are defined as realized returns on assets above the projected actuarial target, reallocating them to fund additional projects.
 However, as the investigative report notes, this creates a serious problem should returns fall below the actuarial target requirement for any length of time.

 In 2003 Shipione raised additional concerns that an announced $500 million City of San Diego bond sale prospectus had material omissions about the pension fund.

 City officials and other pension board members made efforts to discredit and sideline her.
 At one point they bought an ad in the San Diego Union-Tribune that scoffed, "Chicken Little Would Be Proud."
 In a continued effort to remove her from the retirement board, the Mayor and a City Council majority voted to ban investment advisors from the board; Shipione was the only investment advisor on the retirement board.
 Eventually the City Council rescinded its vote to ban investment advisors after the national press picked up coverage on the matter.
-Later, the City Council decided to terminate the remaining terms of all members of the board and have the entire board replaced.
+Later, the city council decided to terminate the remaining terms of all members of the board and have the entire board replaced.
 Despite calls for Shipione to be appointed to the new board, she was not.

 Conflict came to a peak on November 19, 2004, when she was ordered to leave a closed session board meeting of the trustees.
 A plan to place her under citizen's arrest and have police remove her was almost implemented, but she left as ordered.
 The other board members voted to file ethics charges against her, ask for her removal as a board member, and ban her from future meetings.
 The San Diego Ethics Commission later dismissed the complaints levied against her by the pension board.

 Meanwhile, the United States Securities and Exchange Commission had begun investigations into the city's municipal bond disclosures regarding its pension and retiree health care obligations.